mikedukakis/Sprint5-Tasca2/README.md

     Path Variable:
         petId (String): ID of the pet to delete.
     Response: 204 No Content if the pet was deleted successfully, or 404 Not Found if the pet was not found or the user is unauthorized.

+##### Feed a Pet

+    URL: /virtualpet/pet/feed/{petId}
+    Method: POST
+    Path Variable:
+        petId (String): ID of the pet to feed.
+    Response: 200 OK if the hunger state of the pet has been saved.

+##### Pet a Pet

+    URL: /virtualpet/pet/pet/{petId}
+    Method: POST
+    Path Variable:
+        petId (String): ID of the pet to pet.
+    Response: 200 OK if the mood (happy) state of the pet has been saved.

 <br/>